Please note that Tapas no longer supports Internet Explorer.

 Then Levi stepped forward.

-His hands lifted, slow and purposefully, as if giving her time to back away.
+His hands lifted, slow and purposeful, as if giving her time to back away.
 When she didn’t, he touched her face, reverently.
-His thumbs brushing her cheekbones, the touch sending a shiver of awareness through her.
+His thumbs brushed her cheekbones, the touch sending a shiver of awareness straight down her spine.

 The kiss, when it came, was nothing like before.
 Quiet yet deep, it carried an intensity that blurred the line between impulse and regret.
-No longer flirtatious, no longer cautious, it became an outlet for them.
+No longer flirtatious, no longer cautious, it became an outlet for them both.

-A momentary escape, a way to forget their troubles by drowning in something they could both control.
+A momentary escape.
+A way to forget their troubles by drowning in something they could control.
 It meant nothing more, and that was precisely the point: a perfect, temporary reprieve, even if only for a few breathless seconds.

 A line drawn in smoke and heat, irrevocably crossed.

-Later, they sat on the floor near the back of the shop, surrounded by the towering presence of countless records, their legs folded beneath them in an arrangement that felt almost domestic.
-A deck of old playing cards lay scattered between them, frayed at the corners, the kind that had seen dozens of hands and a hundred lazy nights.
-They hadn’t touched them yet, but their presence offered a different sort of ease—a distraction, waiting in case things grew too quiet.
+Later, they sat on the floor near the back of the shop, surrounded by the towering presence of countless records, legs folded beneath them in an arrangement that felt almost domestic.
+A deck of old playing cards lay scattered between them, frayed at the corners; the kind that had seen dozens of hands and a hundred lazy nights.
+They hadn’t touched them yet, but their presence offered a different sort of ease, a distraction waiting in the wings in case things grew too quiet.

-The air was hazy, the scent of weed curling in slow spirals around them.
-They passed a joint back and forth without ceremony, barely glancing at each other, letting the music pull them under.
-On the record player, Levi had queued up a vinyl from one of the original British indie bands of the eighties.
+The air was hazy, the sweet, pungent scent of weed curling in slow spirals around them.
+They passed a spliff back and forth without ceremony, barely glancing at each other, letting the music pull them under.
+On the turntable, Levi had queued up a record from The Stone Roses, the bass guitar humming through the floorboards.

 Jean exhaled slowly, the smoke veiling her words before they formed.